Washington, D.C., Credit Report Lawyer

 You can explore your legal options under the FCRA with your attorney when you discuss the specific details of your case.
 Furthermore, you may be able to file a complaint against the credit bureau to ensure your rights are enforced.

-Although law-enforcement officials across Washington DC are responsible for investigating instances of identity theft, there is no such agency handling legal action against unscrupulous credit reporting bureaus.
-If a credit reporting bureau has failed to take action to correct issues with your credit report, it is up to you to take action to protect your financial future and name.
+Although law enforcement officials across Washington, D.C., are responsible for investigating instances of identity theft, there is no such agency handling legal action against unscrupulous credit reporting bureaus.
+If a credit reporting bureau has failed to take action to correct issues with your credit report, it is up to you to take action to protect your financial future and reputation.

 Your attorney can help you obtain copies of your credit report, notify creditors of any issues that may be affecting your true credit score, and handle the filing of any criminal complaints due to identity theft or fraud.

-If you have noticed discrepancies in your credit report and you are unsure where to turn for help, reach out to our dedicated Washington DC credit report lawyers at Berger Montague for legal guidance and support.
+If you have noticed discrepancies in your credit report and you are unsure where to turn for help, reach out to our dedicated Washington, D.C., credit report lawyers at Berger Montague for legal guidance and support.
+We are intimately familiar with the Fair Credit Reporting Act, and we can help you obtain compensation.

-Our firm probably offers no-cost, risk-free consultations to individuals dealing with credit report issues across Washington DC and nearby cities.
-Take advantage of this opportunity when you complete our online contact form or call our office to discuss the specific issues with your credit report.
+Take advantage of this opportunity when you complete our online contact form or call our office to discuss specific issues with your credit report.
+Our Washington, D.C., office is located at 2001 Pennsylvania Ave., NW, Suite 300, Washington, D.C.
+20006.